yairm210/Unciv/Uniques.md

 - "Wonders"
 - Building unique

+"Cost of purchasing [stat] buildings reduced by [amount]%" - Stat-related buildings are defined as one of the following:
+- Provides that stat directly (e.g. +1 Culture)
+- Provides a percentage bonus for that stat (e.g. +10% Production)
+- Provides that stat as a bonus for resources (e.g. +1 Food for Wheat)

 "Culture cost of adopting new Policies reduced by [amount]%"

 "Each city founded increases culture cost of policies [33]% less than normal"